4 Tantalizing Telephone Dialogue Exercises for Business English

 Students match the vocabulary to the online order graphic.
 This exercise helps students become familiar with the language, vocabulary and expressions of online order processing.

-Mastering Medical English: Enhancing Language Skills for Healthcare Professionals
+Mastering Medical English: Language Skills for Healthcare Professionals

-Welcome to “Mastering Medical English”!
-This webpage offers a diverse range of downloadable PDF exercises, listening materials, video exercises, and speaking activities to facilitate effective learning.
+This page offers a diverse range of downloadable PDF exercises, listening materials, video exercises, and speaking activities related to healthcare and the medical sciences.

 The “Experiment Vocabulary” worksheet aims to enhance scientific vocabulary comprehension.
 The activity involves matching terms and expressions such as ‘adding’, ‘estimate’, ‘length and width’, ‘steady’, ‘tiny’, ‘measure’, ‘scales’, ‘lower’, ‘counting’, ‘ratio’, ‘less than 50 mls’ to corresponding images.
 Additionally, the worksheet offers multiple-choice questions that require students to choose the correct term corresponding to given options.

-The “Describing Graphs for Medical Science” worksheet helps learners expand their vocabulary pertaining to trends and changes typically described in medical and scientific graphs.
+The “Describing Graphs for Medical Science” worksheet helps students expand their vocabulary pertaining to trends and changes typically described in medical and scientific graphs.
 It requires students to match certain words and phrases, like ‘peaked’, ‘decrease sharply’, ‘increase slightly’, and ‘fluctuate a lot’ with corresponding images.
-Furthermore, it presents a series of fill-in-the-blank multiple choice sentences that describe scenarios related to healthcare, such as changes in patient’s blood pressure, pharmaceutical stock prices, and medication effectiveness.
-Each scenario has multiple-choice options for the missing term.
-The worksheet aims to build students’ confidence in describing and interpreting graphically presented data in medical science contexts.

 This worksheet looks at the functions of the brain – fostering creativity, producing emotions, regulating appetite, and encoding memories.
 It encourages learners to examine their brain’s strengths and weaknesses and the effects of their habits on its functionality.
 It includes a matching task linking the brain’s functions to corresponding visuals and a fill-in-the-blank segment highlights functions such as language learning and neurotransmitter regulation.